I built a serverless, convenient semantic search platform with S3 Vectors and Bedrock

 Metadata Filtering

 S3 Vectors supports filtering by metadata using the filter parameter in query_vectors.
-A dict is passed directly to filter.
+You pass a dict directly to filter.

-# Search only articles by a specific author
+# Search only for articles by a specific author

 result = s3vectors.query_vectors(